maxscode/MaxBot/README.md

 # MaxBot
-This is just a simple bot I have created with help from tutorials from the MenuDocs youtube channel and Discord server.
+This is just a simple bot I have created with help from tutorials from the MenuDocs YouTube channel and Discord server.
+Written in Java with Java Discord API and BotCommons libraries.